Hongweihuo-Lab/CGraphIndex/README.md

 **Objdir** is the directory where the preprocessed/generated files are stored; and
 **Cutsize** indicates the partition size for the vertex/edge property text in gigabytes.

-The partition size for the property text is **50** in GB  (since the peak memory for building **GeCSA** is about~18 times the input text size on the machine setting described in environment section).
+The partition size for the property text is **50** in GB for the available memory described in environment section, since the peak memory for building **GeCSA** is about~18 times the input text size.

 After running **create_init**, some files are generated in the specified directory, including **TmpAdjTable**, a temporary adjacency list file that is used to build a compressed adjacency list later.